What is it?

 But instead, Prada Marfa mutated into something of a cultural sensation, shown in pop star Beyoncé’s Instagram feed and on the long-running and beloved animation series, The Simpsons.
 It also drew numerous other social media influencers over the years.

 Prada Marfa weathered the elements, recurrent vandalism, and a lawsuit.
 The two artists returned to the site more than a decade later to find the structure they thought would disappear in oblivion in the hand of elements and other factors had assumed a life of its own.

-Elmgreen said on his visit to the site:
+Elmgreen said on his visit during an interview with the Guardian8: